Best computer speakers 2024: upgrade your desktop audio with our expert picks

 -

 The standard KEF LSX II speaker system was a certified What Hi-Fi?
 Award winner and a key entry in this very list.
-Now though, there's a slimmed-down, more affordable version of the LSX II, and we think it offers even greater value - if you can live with a few small sacrifices.
+Now though, we have a slimmed-down, more affordable version of the LSX II that we think offers even greater value – if you can live with a few small sacrifices.

-Sonically, though, the LT version doesn't miss a beat, so much so that it's almost impossible to tell the difference between the standard version and this "lite" iteration.
+Sonically, though, the LT version doesn't miss a beat.
+When comparing the LSX II and LSX II LT side by side, our reviewers said that "the spin-off shares the same sonic credentials as the LSX Il, with almost no sonic shortcomings".
 The LT deliver punch, focus and a sharp sense of rhythmic propulsion without ever feeling strained or unbalanced.
 The speakers' profile is very marginally on the lean side, but never to the point at which you'd think they were thin, weedy or lacking in lower-end muscle.

 Read our full KEF LSX II LT review